jeffboody/libai/readme-nn.md

 Introduction
 ------------

-An artificial neural network is an iterative algorithm that learns to solve complex problems by performing a gradient descent optimization to minimize a loss function with respect to set of training patterns.
+A neural network is an iterative algorithm that learns to solve complex problems by performing a gradient descent optimization to minimize a loss function with respect to set of training patterns.

-[TODO - SUMMARY]
-(e.g. the method of steepest descent)
-* artifical neural network
-* gradient descent
-* minimize a loss function
-* computation graph
-* parameters
-* hyperparameters
-* backpropagation
-* perceptron/neuron/activation function
-* optimization
-	- Batch Normalization
-	- Data Centering and Scaling
-	- Momentum Update
-	- Learning Rate
-	- Regularization
-	- Hyperparameter Tuning

 Neural networks have be applied to solve a wide range of problems such as the following.